-Diagnostic tests that help define a neuropathy include conduction studies such as electromyogram and/or nerve condition studies.
-Treatment of neuropathies includes treating the underlying disease (e.g., control blood sugar in diabetes) and medications to treat the symptoms.
-Medications used to manage the pain of neuropathy include tricyclic antidepressants, duloxetine, gabapentin, pregabalin, carbamazepine, topiramate, tramadol, and NSAIDs.
+Diagnostic tests that help define a neuropathy include conduction studies such as electromyogram or nerve condition studies.
+Treatment of neuropathies includes treating the underlying disease (e.g., controlling blood sugar in diabetes) and medications to treat the symptoms.
+Medications used to manage neuropathy pain include tricyclic antidepressants, duloxetine, gabapentin, pregabalin, carbamazepine, topiramate, tramadol, and NSAIDs.

-Post-herpetic neuralgia is pain that presents after a herpes zoster infection, which is caused by the varicella-zoster virus.
+Post-herpetic neuralgia is pain that presents after a herpes zoster infection caused by the varicella-zoster virus.
 Certain groups are at higher risk of developing pain after a herpes zoster infection.
-These include older individuals, those who had higher levels of acute pain during the acute infection and those with a more severe rash.31
+These include older individuals, those with higher levels of acute pain during the acute infection and those with a more severe rash (Bajwa & Ortega, 2016).

 Herpes zoster is an infection that starts with a sharp, burning, stabbing pain that follows a dermatome.
 A rash will be seen a few days later along the same dermatome.
 Commonly affected dermatomes include the thoracic, cervical, and trigeminal nerves.
 After the rash abates, some individuals develop pain along the same dermatome that persists longer than four months.
 Pain may persist for years or even throughout life.
 Allodynia is often seen in those with post-herpetic neuralgia.